MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ##### Avoid removing shapes from PowerPoint that contain specified text, and are not headers / footers

-To avoid removing shapes that contain the text that you have specified, but are not headers or footers, use an additional advanced client setting named **PowerPointShapeNameToRemove.**
+To avoid removing shapes that contain the text that you have specified, but are not headers or footers, use an additional advanced client setting named **PowerPointShapeNameToRemove**.

 We also recommend using this setting to avoid checking the text in all shapes, which is a resource-intensive process.